-- a.
-A maximum of 377 multi-family residential units may be permitted. - b.
-A maximum of 228 hotel suites/rooms (or other transient lodging uses including but not limited to interval ownership or vacation rental suites) may be permitted. - c.
-A maximum of 200,000 square feet of any combination of the following commercial uses may be permitted: - 1.
-Retail; - 2.
+- 1. Retail; - 2.
 Eating and drinking establishments; - 3.
-Movie Theatre (multiplex), bowling center, physical fitness facilities, yoga studio, bicycle rental and museums and art galleries; - 4.
-Personal services: - 5.
+Physical fitness facilities, yoga studio, bicycle rental and museums and art galleries; - 4.
+Personal services; - 5.
 General and medical offices; - 6.
 Indoor Air-conditioned passenger vehicle and/or self storage, not to exceed 60,000 square feet (SIC Code 4225); - 7.
 New or Used Car Dealerships, not to exceed 30,000 square feet in total (SIC Codes 5511 and 5521); and, - 8.
 Any other principal use which is comparable in nature with the forgoing list of permitted principal uses. - d.
 A maximum of 150 Assisted Living Facilities (ALF) units may be permitted, subject to a maximum floor area ratio of 0.45. - e.
 The MPUD shall establish a maximum trip capacity ("Trip Cap") for the Mini Triangle MPUD based upon "Net New Trips.
-The term Net New Trips means the projected PM peak hour trips generated by anticipated development within the Mini Triangle Subdistrict, reduced by pass-by trips and internal capture. - f.
+The term Net New Trips means the projected PM peak hour trips generated by anticipated development within the Mini Triangle Subdistrict, reduced by passby trips and internal capture.
+The Trip Cap establishes the overall limitation on the intensity and density of any combination of uses. - f.
 In order to ensure a mixed use development, the MPUD shall establish the minimum required number of multi-family residential units, the minimum required square footage of a combination of the commercial uses 1. through 4. in paragraph c, above, and the minimum required square footage for general/medical office. - g.
 The MPUD shall establish a date, timeframe, or condition by which the minimum requirements in paragraph f., shall be constructed.
 This date, timeframe or condition shall not be construed to limit approval of a Site Development Plan (SDP) or related amendment(s) thereto, nor the installation of any site related infrastructure or other site improvements depicted thereon, including but not limited to site access, sewer and water lines and facilities, stormwater facilities, surface parking, landscaping, signage, and fence or walls. - h.
-Development within this Subdistrict shall be subject to the provisions of LDC Section 4.02.16 Design Standards for Development in the Bayshore Gateway Triangle Redevelopment Area, as applicable, except in the case of building height, which may exceed the maximum allowable height established in Section 4.02.16, as well as any deviations from the applicable provisions of Section 4.02.16, as may be approved as part of the MPUD.
+Development within this Subdistrict shall be subject to the provisions of LDC Section 4.02.16

+Design Standards for Development in the Bayshore Gateway Triangle Redevelopment Area, as applicable, except in the case of building height, which may exceed the maximum allowable height established in Section 4.02.16, as well as any deviations from the applicable provisions of Section 4.02.16, as may be approved as part of the MPUD.